rvandewater/ReciPys/README.md

 ## Installation
 You can install ReciPys from pip using:
 ```
-pip install ReciPys
+pip install recipies
 ```
+> Note that the package is called `recipies` and not `recipys` on pip due to a name clash with an existing package.
+>
 You can install ReciPys from source to ensure you have the latest version:
 ```
 conda env update -f environment.yml
 conda activate recipys
 pip install -e .
 ```
-> Note that the last command installs the package called `ReciPys`.
+> Note that the last command installs the package called `recipies`.

 ## Usage
 To define preprocessing operations, one has to supply _roles_ to the different columns of the Dataframe.